Quantum advantage in a unified scenario and secure detection of resources: Our task

-An important feature of our task is that one can achieve better success probability in the quantum case compared to existing task(s).
+Nevertheless, an important feature of our task is that one can achieve better success probability in the quantum case compared to existing task(s).
 For example, we compare with the task of Quantum random access code (QRAC).
 One can see that when Alice is given a two-bit string and she is allowed to send a qubit to Bob, the optimal success probability is 0.85.
-This is clearly less than the present case.
+This is clearly less than the present case of $d=4$.
 Now, given a practical situation, it is always important to have a success probability which is greater.
 This is because bigger success probability suggests relatively easier experimental verification.
 Therefore, we argue that the present task is relatively experiment friendly.
 When the dimension of $X$ is five or six, in these cases also, it is possible to show that the success probability is not only higher in the quantum case compared to the classical case, it is even higher than that of QRAC.

+We mention that in our case the inputs of Alice and Bob are correlated.
+For example, when $d=4$ if $x_1$ is sent to Alice then $j\neq2,3,6$.
+Now, this correlation is the key factor why it is possible to achieve better success probability here compared to QRAC.
+In this context, we refer to Refs.~\cite{Hall10, Barrett11} where it is discussed that correlated inputs can provide better results compared to uncorrelated inputs in the nonlocality scenario.